 9. Be open and serious.
 If you let people know you have this ambitious $ goal, and that you’re nervous about how to reach it, some of them will step up to help.
 Wouldn’t you do the same for a friend?

 10. Thank your donors!
 Acknowledge their contribution as soon as you find out about it.
 Tell them you will let them know your success in the Birdathon and will send pictures from your field trip.
 If they don’t decide on the spot to support you, thank them for thinking about it.

 Again, TALK ABOUT Birdathon.
 People will respond to your enthusiasm for birds, nature and Golden Gate Audubon.
 Tell the world.
 Who knows… you might inspire them not just to donate to Birdathon, but to try birding or come on a GGAS field trip themselves.

 Prepare ahead.
 Develop a script.
 Here are some points you can include, but the most important thing is to make it your own:

-- GGAS leads over 150 free field trips each year and offers adult birding classes and monthly guest speakers on wildlife conservation and birds.
+- GGAS leads over 175 free field trips each year and offers adult birding classes and monthly guest speakers on wildlife conservation and birds.
 GGAS also provides environmental education classes and field trips for over 700 students in low-income elementary schools in Oakland, Richmond, and San Francisco each year.
 GGAS takes on major conservation issues such as reducing bird kills by wind turbines at Altamont Pass, rebuilding wetlands at Pier 94 in San Francisco, and creating a wildlife refuge on the former Alameda Naval Base.
-It does all this with a tiny staff but over 2,600 volunteers!
+It does all this with a tiny staff but hundreds of volunteers!